 You can use a diffuser to have a light scent in one particular room, or throughout your entire house.
 Some people prefer to spritz the essential oil spray on a pillow or blanket.
 You can also find candles that have these calming scents.
 Some essential oils you can put directly on your skin, but test a small spot for an allergic reaction first.

 Maybe you haven't played catch or picked up a yo-yo since grade school, but if you're trying to stop biting your nails, now might be the time.
 Consider trying a sport or activity that gets your hands involved.
 “Anything that includes throwing or jerking motions releases the trapped anxiety so the sufferer can achieve calm," says Irwin.

 Exercise also releases serotonin and other “feel-good” hormones to help you stay relaxed and calm.
 It is important to pick a type of exercise or sport you enjoy.
 If yoga isn’t your thing, then try Pilates, cycling, running, or tennis.
 The bottom line is that whatever type of exercise you will stick to is what you should try to incorporate into your daily routine.
 Finding an exercise program you like may be the key to helping decrease the tension that breaks the cycle of nail-biting.

 Nourish Your Nails

 If you're a nail-biter, one of the best things you can do for your hands is to take care of them.
 Markowitz recommends "using thick ointment regularly."
-Her picks include Cutemol Emollient Cream ($29) or a 1% hydrocortisone ointment, which you should easily be able to find at your drugstore.
+Her picks include Cutemol Emollient Cream ($24) or a 1 percent hydrocortisone ointment, which you should easily be able to find at your drugstore.